For the past two weeks, Carlos Wilcox returned to Colonel Brooks' Tavern every night to share the latest courtroom drama.

 Wilcox, who was the assistant manager on duty the morning of the April 6, 2003, slayings, sidled up to the bar yesterday with an announcement that brought relief to the tavern's family: A jury in D.C.
-Superior Court found Rodman Durham guilty of murder and other charges.
+Superior Court had found Rodman Durham guilty of murder and other charges.

 Two other men pleaded guilty earlier in the case.
 A third, a former restaurant employee who allegedly acted as the ringleader, killed himself as authorities were closing in with a murder warrant.
 Durham, however, held out, denying his guilt.

 During the trial in Judge Robert I. Richter's courtroom, defense attorney Jon W. Norris argued that Durham, 30, was not even at the tavern at the time of the killings and was framed by a friend.
 Norris also said that Durham was lying when, after his arrest in January 2004, he told police that he was a gunman in the crime.
 He said Durham gave a false confession out of desperation.
 Durham did not testify during the trial.

 Assistant U.S. Attorney Deborah Sines said, however, that the detective work on the case was rock solid and that the jury believed the videotaped confession.
 The verdict came on the fifth day of deliberations.

 "I am relieved, but there is no joy in this," Sines told the victims' relatives outside the courtroom after the verdict was read.